PeterKernDev/restiview/DEV_NOTES.md

 This document is a concise developer-oriented overview of the RestiView Flutter app.
 It was produced by reading the source files under `lib/` in batches.
 Sections flagged as "(TODO: expand)" indicate files or details pending full parsing.

+---

+## ⚠️ Developer rules / coding conventions (project-wide)

+**CRITICAL:** These rules guide all development and code reviews.
+All contributors and automated checks must follow these conventions.

+- **REMINDER: Don't change anything unless the owner has asked for it or we've explicitly agreed the change.**
+- Statements in an `if` should be enclosed in a block (use `{ ... }`).
+- All user-visible text strings should live in a centralized `strings.dart` (or similar) file.
+Example pattern:
+  - class AppStr { static const String strName = "String name"; }
+- Avoid deprecated `value` on form fields; use `initialValue` instead to set initial form field values (deprecated after v3.33.0-1.0.pre).
+- Avoid `withOpacity`; prefer `.withValues()` to avoid precision loss when adjusting colors.
+- Always use braced blocks for bodies of `for`/`if`/`while`, and expand arrow or single-line callbacks into full blocks whenever the body performs more than one action or touches context/state.
+  - Guard any async gaps with a `mounted` check before using `context`, `ScaffoldMessenger`, or `setState`.
+- Do not use `MaterialStateProperty` (deprecated in this project).
+Use the recommended replacement patterns for button and style state handling.
+- `addScopedWillPopCallback` and `removeScopedWillPopCallback` are deprecated; avoid using them.
+- Put the file name and a brief description at the top of every `*.dart` file as a comment.
+Preserve any existing file header comments and add missing ones where appropriate.
+- Do not use `return` inside a `finally` clause.
+- Prefer `debugPrint` over `kDebugMode` checks for in-code debug messages.
+- Release build command used by the project:
+  - `flutter build appbundle --release`

+## ⚠️ REMINDERS (owner supplied)

+**AUTHORITATIVE:** The project owner supplied the following hard constraints and reminders.
+These must be followed for all subsequent edits unless the owner explicitly authorizes a change.

+- Don't change anything unless I have asked you to change it, or we have agreed the change.
+- Statements in an if should be enclosed in a block.
+- Remember all text messages should be stored in `strings.dart`.
+  - Example pattern: class AppStr { static const String strName = "String name"; }
+- Remember - `value` is deprecated and shouldn't be used.
+Use `initialValue` instead to set the initial value for form fields (deprecated after v3.33.0-1.0.pre).
+- Remember - `withOpacity` is deprecated and shouldn't be used.
+Use `.withValues()` to avoid precision loss.
+Try replacing deprecated members with the replacement.
+- Remember - always use braced blocks for for/if/while bodies and expand arrow or single-line callbacks into full blocks whenever the body performs more than one action or touches context/state.
+Guard any async gaps with a `mounted` check before using `context`, `ScaffoldMessenger`, or `setState`.
+- Remember not to use `MaterialStateProperty` — it is deprecated.
+- Remember `addScopedWillPopCallback` and `removeScopedWillPopCallback` are deprecated.
+- Remember we put the file name and a brief description in a comment at the top of every `*.dart` file.
+Preserve existing comments and add them if they are missing.
+- Don't use `return` in a `finally` clause.
+- Don't use `kDebugMode`; use `debugPrint` instead.

+NOTE: The code in `lib/review_request_details_screen.dart` contained three occurrences where `BuildContext` could be used across async gaps; these were corrected to guard with `mounted`.
+Follow the same pattern elsewhere when you find similar issues.

+Include or reference this section in code reviews and the repository README so new contributors see the conventions.

+---

 ## Table of contents

 - Project summary